top of page

 If you're reading this while pregnant, hear me clearly:

+What you feel in those first 30 days; all of it is valid.
 The overwhelm.
 The fear.
 The joy.
 The grief for your old life.
 The love.
 The numbness.
 The rage.
 The guilt.
 All of it can coexist, and none of it makes you a bad mother.
+You might feel instant connection with your baby.
+You might not feel anything for days or weeks.
+Both are normal.

 You might love breastfeeding.
 You might hate it.
 Both are okay.